mjbots/moteus/docs/reference.md

 controller with full position/velocity/torque control, or velocity/torque, or just torque, or any combination seamlessly throughout the control cycle.

+## Limits ##

+### Position ###

+The commanded position is limited to +-32767.0 revolutions before any `unwrapped_position_scale` has been applied.
+Reducers there will further limit the range of the commandable revolutions.
+For instance, a 1/10 reducer configured as `unwrapped_position_scale=0.1` results in a available position command range of +-3276.7 revolutions.

+If either:

+a. the position is commanded as the special value (NaN or maximal negative), or
+b. the kp term is zero either through configuration or the "kp scale"

+Then it is safe for the controller to "wrap around" from the maximal possible position to the maximal negative position and vice versa.
+This is useful in velocity control applications.

+The commanded position is internally treated as a 32 bit floating point value.
+Thus the position resolution is reduced when the magnitude of the position is large.
+Resolution equal to the full capabilities of the onboard encoder (~0.09degree) is maintained to positions of +-2048.0 revolutions.
+At the maximum possible position, this resolution is reduced to ~1.44degrees.
+Note, that this is only for the "commanded position".
+Velocity control and PID feedback on the position works in an integral space and performs identically at all positions.

+### Velocity ###

+The smallest usable mechanical velocity which can be commanded is 0.0001 revolutions per second before any `unwrapped_position_scale` has been applied.
+This corresponds to 0.036 degrees per second.
+Reducers will decrease the minimum usable velocity.

+The maximum mechanical velocity which can be commanded is 28000 rpm, or ~467 revolutions per second before any reducers.
+Note, most motors will be incapable of this speed either mechanically or electrically.

+The maximum electrical frequency is 5kHz.

 # A. register command set #